Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/List_linked_channels.md

 **Step 1**

-1. Open the RHS when the user is connected to their MS Teams account and have linked channels from MM to MS Teams.
+1. Click on MS Teams sync icon in App bar or channel header and open the RHS when the channels are linked on MM.

 **Expected**

-The user should be able to see the list of linked channels with the search bar.
+The user should be able to see the list of linked channels in the RHS of MS Teams sync plugin on MM.